Wema Bank: Leadership

 Dr. (Mrs) Oluwayemisi Olorunshola is the Chairman of the Bank.

 Moruf Oseni was appointed as the Managing Director/CEO following the retirement of Ademola Adebise on 31 March 2023.

+Cooperate social responsibility

+Wema Bank undertakes corporate social responsibility initiatives focused on education, entrepreneurship, financial literacy, women and youth empowerment, and environmental sustainability.
+Through its Hackaholics innovation challenge, the bank supports technology entrepreneurs and start-ups by providing funding, mentorship and business development opportunities.
+It also promotes financial inclusion through digital banking initiatives and collaborates with public and private sector organisations on programmes aimed at expanding access to finance for underserved communities.

+Innovation

+Wema Bank promotes innovation through its Hackaholics initiative, launched in 2019 to support technology entrepreneurs and startups in Nigeria.
+The programme provides participants with mentorship, business development support, funding opportunities and access to investors.
+Since its inception, Hackaholics has attracted thousands of applicants, supported the development of digital solutions across sectors such as fintech, health, education and agriculture, and evolved into an accelerator programme for early-stage startups.

+Financial inclusion

+Wema Bank has implemented financial inclusion initiatives aimed at expanding access to banking services through digital channels.
+The bank has leveraged its ALAT platform and agency banking network to reach underserved individuals and small businesses, while introducing products tailored to women, young people, and micro, small and medium-sized enterprises (MSMEs).
+It has also partnered with public and private sector organisations on programmes designed to improve financial literacy and digital banking adoption in Nigeria.

 Branch Network

-Wema Bank operates a network of over 149 branches and service stations backed by a robust ICT platform across Nigeria.
+Wema Bank operates a network of over 149 branches and service stations backed by an ICT platform across Nigeria.
 Wema Bank today has become one of the Founding Signatories of the Principles and for Responsible Banking, committing to strategically align its business with the Sustainable Development Goals and the Paris Agreement on Climate Change.

 Hackaholics – The Wema Bank Hackathon

 In March 2019, it hosted Hackaholics - its first hackathon.
 The Hackaholics has become an annual event since inception.

 Awards

 SME Financier of the Year in Africa at the Global SME Finance Forum Conference Awards.